drdataSpp/data_projects/Snowflake-Self_Learning/Readme.md

 	- 1 day of retention data period by default, no fail-safe storage option available.

-	- We can create a transient table from temporary and a temporary table from a transient but using either of these two we cannot create a permanent table.
+	- We can create a transient table from a temporary and a temporary table from a transient but using either of these two we cannot create a permanent table.

 ## Topic 5: Stage in Snowflake

-- A Stage is a logical concept of a filesystem location that is external (AWS S3) or internal (Example, User's can create their own Stage) to Snowflake.
+- A Stage is a logical concept of a filesystem location that is external (AWS S3) or internal (For example, users can create their Stage) to Snowflake.

-- A stage can be created using  `CREATE OR REPLACE STAGE {name} URL= {cloud_URL}` sql in a worksheet after selecting the WH, DATABASE, Schema and with required privileges.
+- A stage can be created using  `CREATE OR REPLACE STAGE {name} URL= {cloud_URL}` SQL in a worksheet after selecting the WH, DATABASE, Schema, and with required privileges.

-- After creating an internal or external STAGE, we can use `LIST @{stage_name}` sql to view all the stages files under that STAGE.
+- After creating an internal or external STAGE, we can use `LIST @{stage_name}` SQL to view all the stage files under that STAGE.

 - Difference between Database tables and External tables?
 	- *Database tables* point to the data inside a database.
-	- *External tables* point to the data present in the files that exists in a staging area.
+	- *External tables* point to the data present in the files that exist in a staging area.
-	- Data present in a database table can be exposed to CRUD operations but external tables are read-only table.
+	- Data present in a database table can be exposed to CRUD operations but external tables are read-only tables.
-	- External table's rows are created in JSON format with a key-value pair, where the key is column name and the value is row value.
+	- External table's rows are created in JSON format with a key-value pair, where the key is the column name and the value is the row value.

-- A created stage can be viewed similar to database and table using `SHOW STAGES LIKE '{stage_name}';`, this will return information like database and schema in which the stage is created, URL of the stage, cloud in which it is stored, etc.
+- A created stage can be viewed similarly to a database and table using `SHOW STAGES LIKE '{stage_name}';`, this will return information like the database and schema in which the stage is created, URL of the stage, cloud in which it is stored, etc.

-- Using the last_modified_date column values from external stage, we can set up triggers to run ETL jobs to update data in external tables.
+- Using the last_modified_date column values from the external stage, we can set up triggers to run ETL jobs to update data in external tables.

 - An external table can be created using `create or replace external table {tbl_name} with location = @{stage_name} file_format = (type = csv) pattern = '.*{file_pattern}[.]csv';`.

 - Once an external table is created, we can use `SELECT value:c1::float as {column_name} from ext_table;`.
-Here, we are selecting all values from column one, cast them into float datatype and aliasing the column.
+Here, we select all values from column one, cast them into float datatype, and alias the column.

 ## Topic 6: Views in Snowflake

-- Snowflake views can be created using the `CREATE VIEW ...` sql.
+- Snowflake views can be created using the `CREATE VIEW ...` SQL.

-- Snowflake materialized views can be created using the `CREATE MATERIALIZED VIEW ...` sql.
+- Snowflake materialized views can be created using the `CREATE MATERIALIZED VIEW ...` SQL.

-- Creating simple views in Snowflake and querying it will take a reasonalble amount of time to return the output, in my case, it took 41s to return 2.5K rows.
-This issue can be tackled with the help of materialized view.
-To create materialized views, we need at least Enterprise edition.
+- Creating simple views in Snowflake and querying it will take a reasonable amount of time to return the output, in my case, it took 41s to return 2.5K rows.
+This issue can be tackled with the help of a materialized view.
+To create materialized views, we need at least an Enterprise edition.

 - Difference between view and materialized view:
-	- Materialized view takes more time while creating but not querying, views are quicker to create but longer to query.
+	- Materialized view takes more time to create but not querying, views are quicker to create but longer to query.
 	- Views store the SQL DDL to fetch the data, whereas, materialized views store the actual data in them.
 	- Normal views are queried, then the underlying SQL is queried to the user.
 That's the reason behind the wait time.
-More complex the underlying query, higher the time it takes to output the result set.
+The more complex the underlying query, the higher the time it takes to output the result set.
-	- Normal views are recommended when creating a 1-to-1 copy of a table or while selecting just the active records from a SCD table.
+	- Normal views are recommended when creating a 1-to-1 copy of a table or while selecting just the active records from an SCD table.
-	- Materialized views are recommended when creating views is complex and reusable logics.
-Materialized views run the query as soon as the view gets created and stores the data in them and not just the SQL behind the data.
-This is why it's take some time when created for first time but quicker when quering.
+	- Materialized views are recommended when creating views with complex and reusable logic.
+Materialized views run the query as soon as the view gets created and store the data in them and not just the SQL behind the data.
+This is why it takes some time when created for the first time but quicker when querying.